Joshchc0327/2415_FinalReport/README.md

-# Sales and Profit Analysis Report
+# Bike Sales Analysis and Visualization

 ## Overview
 This project provides a comprehensive analysis of sales and profit performance across different geographies, product categories, and customer segments.
 Using advanced data visualization techniques, the report highlights key insights to support strategic decision-making, such as identifying high-performing products, understanding geographical sales patterns, and clustering customers for better targeting.